marcelicmateo/king_arthur_sword/README.md

 # Project

 As a part of sword exibition, we made artifitial stone to hold a sword.
 Sword was locked in stone by mechanism, and by random chance, relesased.
-Participant of exibition could then try and pull the sword out of stone, if gode of random was on their side, they would then becom Kings.
+Participant of exibition could then try and pull the sword out of stone, if GOD of random was on their side, they would then become Kings.

 # Setup